adempiere/adempiere-all-services/README.md

 - *vue-api*: proxy
 - *vue-ui*: defines ADempiere Vue UI

-Additional objects defined in *docker-compose.yml*
+Additional objects defined in *docker-compose.yml*:
 - *adempiere_network*: defines the subnet used in the involved Docker containers (e.g. **192.168.100.0/24**)
 - *volume_postgres*: defines the mounting point of the Postgres database (typically directory **/var/lib/postgresql/data**) to a local directory on the host where the Docker container runs.
 - *volume_backups*: defines the mounting point of a backup directory on the Docker container to a local directrory on the host where the Docker container runs.
 - *volume_scheduler*: defines the mounting point for the scheduler

 ### Architecture
-The application stack as graphic
+The application stack as graphic:
 ![ADempiere Architecture](docs/ADempiere_All_Services_Architecture.png)

 ### File Structure